javaee/grizzly/site/src/site/markdown/jaxws.md

-Starting with version 2.1.2, Grizzly supports [JAX-WS](http://jax-ws.java.net/) web services execution via [HTTP server framework](#http-server-framework).
+Starting with version 2.1.2, Grizzly supports [JAX-WS](http://jax-ws.java.net/) web services execution via [HTTP server framework](httpserverframework.html).
 Using this feature it is possible to run JAX-WS web services without need to run them inside web-/app-server, but at the same time use all the Grizzly features in order to optimize web service execution.